dkeppens/PieHelper/README.md

-PieHelper is an extensible, user-friendly, scripted software suite for Raspberry Pi, mostly intended for novice linux users that :
+PieHelper is an extensible, user-friendly, gaming and media-oriented scripted software suite for Raspberry Pi, mostly intended for novice linux users that :

-* allows for easy CLI and text menu-based management of the RaspBerry's most-used applications :
+* allows for easy CLI and text menu-based management of the RaspBerry's most-used media and gaming-related applications :
 	- installation
 	- uninstallation
 	- basic configuration